 Your group will be served lunch and a cocktail and learn about life in a small Costa Rican village before you visit hot springs to end the day.

-All along the way, your guides will supply interesting commentary and will share their knowledge with you about the Arenal volcano, area wildlife, plant life, and life in Costa Rica in general.
+All along the way, your guides will supply interesting commentary.
+They will share their knowledge with you about the Arenal volcano, area wildlife, plant life, and life in Costa Rica in general.
 Don’t miss this excellent tour!

 See Related: Most Famous Landmarks in Costa Rica